+I fill in the form: three hundred euros, yes, in denominations of one hundred.
+I tear up the envelope.
 In the envelope are lurking slips of paper instead of money: home-made bank notes of our uncashed love that have been withdrawn from circulation.
-On the first, which in the end, for some reason, I don't push in the tiny window in front of the low-browed woman, is written

-Lick my bellybutton!
+On the first, which in the end, for some reason, I don't push in the tiny window in front of the low-browed woman, is written Lick my bellybutton!

-...
-A new beginning...
 We're driving into town; I'm looking at the tiny houses by the roadside, every now and then I nod off for a few minutes.
 From every airport there is a sleep-inducing multilane highway that links the no-man's-land of outer suburbs like this with the throbbing centre and is bordered by poky, densely-packed, single-story buildings with clothes hanging out to dry, mysterious windows, the ornaments of alien lives.
 With a weary look, I photograph their strange roofs, the tiny bamboo-shuttered windows.